 4. Protect yourself

 You will need to be more aware of yourself when travelling alone.
 You won’t have anyone to take that 10th shot out of your hand or convince you the concoction swirling in a fluorescent bucket no longer looks appealing.
-Try and keep drinking to a minimum to avoid any unnecessary trouble, and save your money!
+Try and keep drinking to a minimum to avoid any unnecessary trouble, and not to mention save money too!

-Some women like to adopt a fake wedding ring to ward off unwanted attention and others advise that you stay well connected to females around you; hotel reception staff or a group leader if traveling this way.
-Ask them to advise on the best places to visit, or to book you a cab for example.
+Some women like to adopt a fake wedding ring to ward off unwanted attention and others advise that you stay well connected to females around you; hotel reception staff or a group leader if traveling this way are always safe bets.
+Ask them to advise on the best places to visit or to book you a cab for example.

 When you do head out, make sure your phone is always charged.
 If a power point is not available, invest in a pocket charger; this will become invaluable.

 Whether you choose to check in via email, social media, Skype or a phone call, make sure to do so regularly; at least once a week!
 Not to annoy everyone on your newsfeed with amazing pictures, but to keep your friends and family’s minds at ease.
 Them knowing that you’re having fun is one thing, but knowing you are safe is more important.

 When you can, try and opt for internet cafes or hotel computers for social media updates or emails.
 It saves you paying extra on roaming fees, keeps those batteries charged and you won’t be flashing your phone at all times.
 However, for any vocal communication, especially if talking about where you’re staying or heading next, keep that to the confines of your accommodation.

 Also girls, I know updating your story is a big deal but try to update it once you’ve left that place.
 Because you don’t know who’s watching it with bad intentions and it can leave your location exposed as you’ll become easy to track.
 However, once you’ve left the place, it is no longer real time information.